jonatanBuga/Netflix-TV-Shows-and-Movies-Prediction/README.md

 For the prediction phase, we will implement several classification models, such as:

-- Logistic Regression
+- DecisionTree classification
 - Random Forest
-- Support Vector Machines (SVM)
+- KNN Model (SVM)
-- Neural Networks (Deep Learning)
+- K-MEANS

 We will use popular libraries like scikit-learn, TensorFlow, or PyTorch to build, train, and test these models.
 After training the models, we will evaluate their performance using appropriate metrics such as accuracy, precision, recall, and F1 score.